-If you or someone you love was hurt in an accident caused by a defective tire or tire blowout, contact a tire injury lawyer at Munley Law as soon as possible.
+If you or someone you love was hurt in an accident caused by a defective tire or tire blowout, contact a tire injury lawyer at Munley Law Personal Injury Attorneys as soon as possible.

 Experienced Product Liability Lawyers:

 Daniel Munley was named “Lawyer of the Year, Product Liability Litigation-Plaintiffs,” for the Allentown Metro Area, Best Lawyers, 2020, and Marion Munley earned that designation in 2017 and 2019.
 Let our experienced product liability lawyers review your case for free.
-There is no fee for our services unless we win your case.
+There is no fee to hire our truck accident lawyer unless we win your case.

 Defective Tires Cause Car and Truck Accidents